Markham Moor services

 Trivia and History

 The original Markham Moor Roundabout, built in 1957 and extended in 1967, had facilities on each corner.
-The roundabout has now been replaced by a normal interchange junction but services still stand at a number of parts of the junction:
+The roundabout has now been replaced by a normal interchange junction but services still stand at a number of parts of the junction, confusingly signposted in all different directions:

 The Little Chef (known as Markham Moor North) trialled the original Little Chef Express in 1994.
 This became a Burger King, and then Coffee Tempo!.
 In 2011 it received the Wonderfully British refurbishment, gaining a 'Good to Go' deli counter.
 Subway opened alongside the Little Chef in September 2014 replacing Good to Go.

-As the larger Little Chef, it has withstood many reviews.
-It closed in January 2018, but it is now due to be replaced by a KFC soon.
+As the larger of the Little Chefs, it withstood many portfolio reviews.
+It closed in January 2018 and was replaced by Euro Garages' own branded EG Diner following the loss of rights to the Little Chef name but it is now due to be replaced by a KFC soon.

 A distinctive dome-shaped roof was designed by the late Sam Scorer to cover a petrol station on the new southbound A1 (old A57).
 Happy Eater took over the building in the 1980s and built their own restaurant underneath the roof, using it as a distinctive landmark to help promote the branch.